The

 available to some countries.
 Please see Usefulcomponents

-/ HJW Electronics Online Marketplace
+/ HJW Electronics Online Marketplace Introduction

-This is a small crystal radio which can
+This is a small crystal radio which

-first before starting out.
+page first before starting out.

 How To Build The Radio

 Here is the electronic schematic diagram.
-If you're familiar with
+If you're familiar

-some paper, glue, scissors and sticky tape.
+you will need some paper, glue, scissors and sticky tape.

 Schematic Diagram - Click To